gabrielfacheti/Data-Scientist-with-Python/README.md

 > ## <b> Data Scientist with Python </b>

-This folder contains all the projects I made in the course <b> Data Scientist with Python </b> in DataCamp.
+This folder contains all the projects I made in the course <b> Data Scientist with Python </b> at DataCamp.

 The projects include practically all the important topics for a data scientist:
 - Importing data;